gssmpw/CS4090_Project/README.md

 ### Node.js and npm
 - **Node.js** (version 14.0 or higher recommended)
 - **npm** (comes with Node.js)
+- **odbc driver** need this driver for pyodbc library that connects to the our Azure database

 To check if Node.js and npm are installed:
 ```bash